Akhil Gupta

 Akhil Gupta (born 1959) is an Indian-American anthropologist whose research focuses on the anthropology of the state, development, as well as on postcolonialism.
-He is currently a Professor of Anthropology at the University of California, Los Angeles.
+He is a professor of anthropology at the University of California, Los Angeles.
 He is a former president of the American Anthropological Association.

 Education

 Gupta attended St. Xavier's School in Jaipur and graduated in 1974.
-Gupta did his undergraduate studies in Mechanical Engineering from Western Michigan University, following that with a Madters in Mechanical Engineering from the Massachusetts Institute of Technology.
-Gupta then spent the next eight years getting a Ph.D. in Engineering-Economic Systems from Stanford University.
+Gupta completed his undergraduate studies in Mechanical Engineering from Western Michigan University, followed by a Master's Degree in Mechanical Engineering from the Massachusetts Institute of Technology.

 Career

 Research

-In 1992, while still at Stanford, Gupta along with fellow Stanford anthropologist James Ferguson wrote the well-known and oft-cited essay, "Beyond 'Culture': Space, Identity, and the Politics of Difference." which argued that the analytic concept of culture had remained largely unproblematized by anthropological discourse, and that anthropologists of the day had failed to recognize and analyze the politics of cultural difference, how such differences were produced, and how such differences were used and abused by the state and by capital.
+In 1992, while still at Stanford, Gupta along with fellow Stanford anthropologist James Ferguson wrote the often-cited essay, "Beyond 'Culture': Space, Identity, and the Politics of Difference." which argued that the analytic concept of culture had remained largely unproblematized by anthropological discourse, and that anthropologists of the day had failed to recognize and analyze the politics of cultural difference, how such differences were produced, and how such differences were used and abused by the state and by capital.
 The article argues for the examination of cultural anthropology as an unconscious mechanism of neo-imperialism.

-Gupta has done extensive work in rural North India.
-In his book, Postcolonial Developments: Agriculture in the Making of Modern India, Gupta analyzes whether and how post-colonial theory can be applied to subaltern rural places.
-He attempts to understand the growth of modern India through its agricultural sector.
-Most of his work has taken place in the western part of the north Indian state of Uttar Pradesh.
-Gupta has also tried to understand the ethnography of the state - as lived, understood and discussed in rural India.

-He is also a leading figure in the anthropology of the state, and is the co-editor of a book of collected essays called The Anthropology of the State: A Reader.
+Gupta is a leading figure in the anthropology of the state, and is the co-editor of a book of collected essays called The Anthropology of the State: A Reader.

 Tenureship controversy

-Gupta was unanimously approved for tenure in 1996 at Stanford, but was then denied tenure by the dean John Shoven.
-However, in the face of outcry from across the academy as well as mobilization by students, the dean's decision was overturned.
+Gupta was unanimously approved for tenure in 1996 at Stanford, but was then denied tenure by Dean John Shoven.
+Following protests and mobilization by students, the dean's decision was overturned.